What the Digital Markets Act (DMA) Means for Google Advertisers

 Google’s Consent Mode lets users opt-in or out of sharing their information on a website, while enabling businesses to adjust tag behavior accordingly.
 With Consent Mode, users have control over their data and marketers can collect conversion signals without compromising privacy.
 It works without including any personal identifiers, making it a privacy-respectful way to collect critical data.

-Take a look at our recent piece, Navigating a Cookieless World: Consent Mode to explore our list of Consent Mode FAQs including: what is Consent Mode, how to set up Consent Mode, and how does Consent Mode help you comply with privacy regulations.
+Take a look at our recent piece, What is Consent Mode to explore our list of Consent Mode FAQs including: what is Consent Mode, how to set up Consent Mode, and how does Consent Mode help you comply with privacy regulations.

 Basic Consent Mode can easily be enabled if the CMP in use on site is one of those that is a certified Google Partner.
 The exact method varies between the CMPs, but it’s normally some manner of option that, at the moment, requires enabling via a tick box or some such within the platform interface.